 Pain while breastfeeding always needs to be explored.
 Any type of pain in the breast that includes burning or stinging should be addressed at the first sign.
-Breast pain can mean an underlying infection, such as thrush, or mastitis, and one of the most painful experiences a breastfeeding mother can have is vasospasm.
+Breast pain can mean an underlying infection, such as thrush or mastitis, or one of the more painful experiences a breastfeeding mother can have: vasospasm.

 In breastfeeding, this is a condition called vasospasm of the nipple.
-The blood flow to the nipple is temporarily cut off which causes the nipple to turn white.
-Vasospasm can cause intense and sometimes debilitating pain and burning of the nipple and surrounding area of the breast.
-Vasospasm happens for quite a few reasons.
-Often when there is nipple trauma or soreness, vasospasm can happen as a result.
+The blood flow to the nipple is temporarily cut off, which causes the nipple to turn white.
+Vasospasm can cause intense and sometimes debilitating pain and burning of the nipple and surrounding breast area.
+Vasospasm happens for a variety of reasons.
+Nipple trauma or soreness can result in vasospasm.
 Thrush is also a common cause for vasospasm, as is a shallow latch and oral ties.

 The pain generally occurs after nursing or pumping is finished, when the nipple is exposed to colder air after a baby’s warm mouth.
 Moms report their nipples turning white, and a burning pain or sensation after breastfeeding that may last for a few minutes or more.
 Some have mentioned they notice a change in nipple color and no pain.
 If you do find that you have pain after nursing and that your nipple is changing color, try to avoid letting your nipple ‘hit’ open air.